Electronics03/SNU_25_Internship/Final_Project_Implementation/Explanation/Approx_pow2.md

 1. Determine the shift amount

     The shift amount is determined based on the integer part of the input.
-    The mapping between the integer part and the shift amount follows the table below:
+    The mapping between the integer part and the shift amount follows the table below :
     ![pow2_approx_table](/Final_Project_Implementation/Explanation/Pictures/stage3_pow2_approx_4.png)
     This is implemented using a `case` statement in Verilog, which is synthesized as a LUT.